davidmasek/Algorithms-for-video-analysis-of-customer-behavior-in-front-of-retail-store/README.md

 See `requirements.txt` for specific libraries and versions.
 In general you need:
 - [ONNX Runtime](https://www.onnxruntime.ai) for inference with ONNX models,
-- [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html) for using the TensorRT framework, note that also requires supported NVIDIA graphics card and has complex dependencies,
+- [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html) for using the TensorRT framework, note that this also requires supported NVIDIA graphics card and has complex dependencies,
 - [face-alignment](https://github.com/1adrianb/face-alignment) for the face alignment experiments,
 - common Python libraries for data processing such as [NumPy](https://numpy.org/).